antrea-io/antrea/docs/multicluster/user-guide.md

 ## Multi-cluster Gateway Configuration

+Multi-cluster Gateways are required to support multi-cluster Service access across member clusters.
+Each member cluster should have one Node be specified as its Multi-cluster Gateway.
+Multi-cluster Service traffic is routed among clusters through the tunnels between Gateways.

-After a member cluster joins a ClusterSet, and the `Multicluster` feature is enabled for `antrea-agent`, one K8s Node in the member cluster can be specified to serve as the Multi-cluster Gateway of the cluster.
-An annotation - `multicluster.antrea.io/gateway=true` - should be added to the Node to tell Antrea it is the Gateway Node.
+After a member cluster joins a ClusterSet, and the `Multicluster` feature is enabled on `antrea-agent`, you can select one Node of the cluster to serve as the Multi-cluster Gateway by adding an annotation:
+`multicluster.antrea.io/gateway=true` to the K8s Node.
 For example, you can run the following command to annotate Node `node-1` as the Multi-cluster Gateway:

 ```bash
 $kubectl annotate node node-1 multicluster.antrea.io/gateway=true